The basics of the Finnish Language are fascinating for two reasons.

 To understand a Finnish expression, in most cases, you need to check what is at the end of the word.
 There are only a couple of individual words that can be used as prepositions without needing to be connected to the body of the word.

-Finnish has A LOT of compound words
+Finnish has lots of compound words

 Here’s another reason why Finnish words are long: we love compound words.